dwavesystems/dwave-system/docs/intro.rst

 called *minor embedding*, to a Chimera graph that represents the system's quantum processing unit.
 This preprocessing can be done by a composed sampler consisting of the :class:`~dwave.system.samplers.DWaveSampler()` and a composite that performs minor-embedding.

+In addition to composites that handle minor-embedding, dwave-system provides the related functionality described in :ref:`embedding`.